CrypticSignal/video-quality-metrics/README.md

 # Available Arguments

-You can check the available arguments with `python main.py -h`:
+You can see a list of the available arguments with `python main.py -h`:

 ```
-usage: main.py [-h] [--av1-cpu-used <1-8>] [-cl <1-60>] [-crf <0-51> [<0-51> ...]] [-dp DECIMAL_PLACES] [-e {x264,x265,libaom-av1}] [-i <1-600>] [-subsample SUBSAMPLE]
+usage: main.py [-h] [-dp DECIMAL_PLACES] -i INPUT_VIDEO [-t TRANSCODE_LENGTH] [-ntm] [-o OUTPUT_FOLDER] [-tv TRANSCODED_VIDEO] [-vf VIDEO_FILTERS] [--av1-cpu-used <1-8>] [-e ENCODER] [-p PARAMETER] [-v VALUES [VALUES ...]] [-cl <1-60>] [--interval <1-600>]
-               [--n-threads N_THREADS] [-ntm] [-o OUTPUT_FOLDER] -iv INPUT_VIDEO [-p <preset/s> [<preset/s> ...]] [--phone-model] [-sc] [-psnr] [-ssim] [-msssim]
+               [--n-threads N_THREADS] [--phone-model] [-s <x>] [-psnr] [-ssim] [-msssim]
-               [-t SECONDS] [-tv TRANSCODED_VIDEO] [-vf VIDEO_FILTERS]

-optional arguments:
+options:
   -h, --help            show this help message and exit

-Encoding Arguments:
-  --av1-cpu-used <1-8>  Only applicable if the libaom-av1 (AV1) encoder is chosen.
-Set the quality/encoding speed tradeoff.
-Lower values mean slower encoding but better
-                        quality, and vice-versa (default: 5)
-  -crf <0-51> [<0-51> ...]
-                        Specify the CRF value(s) to use
-  -e {x264,x265,libaom-av1}, --video-encoder {x264,x265,libaom-av1}
-                        Specify whether to use the x264 (H.264), x265 (H.265) or libaom-av1 (AV1) encoder (default: x264)
-  -p <preset/s> [<preset/s> ...], --preset <preset/s> [<preset/s> ...]
-                        Specify the preset(s) to use (default: medium)

-VMAF Arguments:
-  -subsample SUBSAMPLE  Set a value for libvmaf's n_subsample option if you only want the VMAF/SSIM/PSNR to be calculated for every nth frame.
-Without this argument,
-                        VMAF/SSIM/PSNR scores will be calculated for every frame (default: 1)
-  --n-threads N_THREADS
-                        Specify the number of threads to use when calculating VMAF
-  --phone-model         Enable VMAF phone model (default: False)

-Overview Mode Arguments:
-  -cl <1-60>, --clip-length <1-60>
-                        When using Overview Mode, a X seconds long segment is taken from the original video every --interval seconds and these segments are concatenated to
-                        create the overview video.
-Specify a value for X (in the range 1-60) (default: 1)
-  -i <1-600>, --interval <1-600>
-                        To activate Overview Mode, this argument must be specified.
-Overview Mode creates a lossless overview video by grabbing a --clip-length long segment
-                        every X seconds from the original video.
-Specify a value for X (in the range 1-600) (default: None)

 General Arguments:
-  -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
+  -dp, --decimal-places DECIMAL_PLACES
-                        The number of decimal places to use for the data in the table (default: 2)
+                        The number of decimal places to use for the data in the table
+  -i, --input-video INPUT_VIDEO
+                        Input video.
+Can be a relative or absolute path, or a URL.
+                        If the path contains a space, it must be surrounded in double quotes.
+  -t, --transcode-length TRANSCODE_LENGTH
+                        Create a lossless version of the original video that is just the first x seconds of the video.
+                        This cut version of the original video is what will be transcoded and used as the reference video.
+                        You cannot use this option in conjunction with the --interval or -cl argument.
   -ntm, --no-transcoding-mode
-                        Enable "no transcoding mode", which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
-The original and
+                        Enable 'No Transcoding Mode', which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
-                        transcoded video paths must be specified using the -iv and -tv arguments, respectively.
-Example: python main.py -ntm -iv original.mp4 -tv
+                        The original and transcoded video paths must be specified using the -i and -tv arguments, respectively.
-                        transcoded.mp4 (default: False)
+                        Example: python main.py -ntm -i original.mp4 -tv transcoded.mp4
-  -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
+  -o, --output-folder OUTPUT_FOLDER
                         Use this argument if you want a specific name for the output folder.
-If you want the name of the output folder to contain a space, the string must
-                        be surrounded in double quotes (default: None)
+If you want the name of the output folder to contain a space, the string must be surrounded in double quotes
-  -iv INPUT_VIDEO, --input-video INPUT_VIDEO
-                        Input video.
-Can be a relative or absolute path, or an URL.
-If the path contains a space, it must be surrounded in double
-                        quotes (default: None)
-  -t SECONDS, --encode-length SECONDS
-                        Create a lossless version of the original video that is just the first x seconds of the video.
-This cut version of the original video is what will
-                        be transcoded and used as the reference video.
-You cannot use this option in conjunction with the -i or -cl arguments (default: None)
-  -tv TRANSCODED_VIDEO, --transcoded-video TRANSCODED_VIDEO
+  -tv, --transcoded-video TRANSCODED_VIDEO
                         Transcoded video.
 Can be a relative or absolute path, or an URL.
 Only applicable when using the -ntm mode.
-  -vf VIDEO_FILTERS, --video-filters VIDEO_FILTERS
+  -vf, --video-filters VIDEO_FILTERS
                         Add FFmpeg video filter(s).
 Each filter must be separated by a comma.
-Example: -vf bwdif=mode=0,crop=1920:800:0:140 (default: None)
+Example: -vf bwdif=mode=0,crop=1920:800:0:140

+Transcoding Arguments:
+  --av1-cpu-used <1-8>  Only applicable if the libaom-av1 (AV1) encoder is chosen.
+Set the quality/encoding speed tradeoff.
+                        Lower values mean slower encoding but better quality, and vice-versa
+  -e, --encoder ENCODER
+                        Specify an ffmpeg video encoder.
+                        Examples: libx265, h264_amf, libaom-av1
+  -p, --parameter PARAMETER
+                        The encoder parameter to compare, e.g. preset, crf, quality.
+                        Example: -p preset
+  -v, --values VALUES [VALUES ...]
+                        The values of the specified encoder parameter to compare.
+Must be used alongside the -p option.
+Examples:
+                        Compare presets: -p preset -v slow fast
+                        Compare CRF values: -p crf -v 22 23
+                        Compare h264_amf quality levels: -p quality -v balanced speed

+Overview Mode Arguments:
+  -cl, --clip-length <1-60>
+                        When using Overview Mode, a X seconds long segment is taken from the original video every --interval seconds and these segments are concatenated to create the overview video.
+                        Specify a value for X (in the range 1-60)
+  --interval <1-600>    To activate Overview Mode, this argument must be specified.
+                        Overview Mode creates a lossless overview video by grabbing a --clip-length long segment every X seconds from the original video.
+                        Specify a value for X (in the range 1-600)

+VMAF Arguments:
+  --n-threads N_THREADS
+                        Specify the number of threads to use when calculating VMAF
+  --phone-model         Enable VMAF phone model
+  -s, --subsample <x>   Set a value for libvmaf's n_subsample option if you only want the VMAF/SSIM/PSNR to be calculated for every nth frame.
+                        Without this argument, VMAF/SSIM/PSNR scores will be calculated for every frame.

 Optional Metrics:
   -psnr, --calculate-psnr
-                        Enable PSNR calculation in addition to VMAF (default: False)
+                        Enable PSNR calculation in addition to VMAF
   -ssim, --calculate-ssim
-                        Enable SSIM calculation in addition to VMAF (default: False)
+                        Enable SSIM calculation in addition to VMAF
   -msssim, --calculate-msssim
-                        Enable MS-SSIM calculation in addition to VMAF (default: False)
+                        Enable MS-SSIM calculation in addition to VMAF
 ```

 # Requirements

-1. Python **3.7+**
+1. Python **3.7+** installed and in your PATH.
 2. `pip install -r requirements.txt`
 3. FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
-Your build of FFmpeg must have v2.1.1 (or above) of the libvmaf filter.
-Depending on the encoder(s) that you wish to test, FFmpeg must also be built with libx264, libx265 and libaom.
+Your build of FFmpeg must have v2.1.1 (or above) of the `libvmaf` filter.
+FFmpeg must also be built with support for the encoders you wish you test.

-You can check whether your build of FFmpeg has libvmaf/libx264/libx265/libaom with `ffmpeg -buildconf`.
+You can check which encoders your build of FFmpeg supports by running `ffmpeg -buildconf` in the terminal.

-Look for `--enable-libvmaf`, `--enable-libx265`, `--enable-libx264` and `--enable-libaom`.
+If `--enable-libvmaf` is not printed when running `ffmpeg -buildconf`, your build of FFmpeg is not sufficient as VQM needs the `libvmaf` filter.

-# Recommended FFmpeg Builds
+# FFmpeg Builds

+For convenience, below are links to FFmpeg builds that support the `libvmaf` filter.

 **Windows:** https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z